MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/buy-licenses.md

 ::: moniker range="o365-germany"

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Subscriptions</a> page.
-2. On the **Subscriptions** page, select the subscription to which you want to add or remove licenses, and then select **Add/Remove licenses**.
+2. On the **Subscriptions** page, select the subscription to which you want to buy or remove licenses, and then select **Add/Remove licenses**.
 [What if you don't see the Add/Remove licenses link?](#what-if-you-dont-see-the-addremove-licenses-link)
 3. In the **Total licenses** box, enter the total number of licenses that you want for this subscription, then select **Submit** \> **Close**.
 For example, if you have 100 licenses and you want to add five more, enter 105.
 If you want to remove five licenses, enter 95.

 ::: moniker-end